-Visit this page to the watch video of the entire debate .
+Visit this page to see a transcript of the entire debate.

 Since all the comments this debate provoked were so great, we did a random selection of 5 commenters below.
 The Real-Time Marketing & PR will be sent to: Ralph , Matthew Nelson , Chuck Jones , Lee Kirkby and John Stevens .
 Thank you all for the participation!